-- Civil Engineering
+- Top 150 Civil & Structural Engineering

 - Architecture, Building and Construction

 The Faculty of Engineering and Built Environment organises a range of community outreach events and programs throughout the year.
 These events provide students and other community members an opportunity to engage with exciting technology through different activities and learn about the importance of engineering in our everyday lives.

 Women are a dynamic addition to the engineering world.
 They bring another mindset to a traditionally male dominated field and are able to tackle challenges from a new perspective.
 The Faculty of Engineering and Built Environment supports engineering as a course of study and career option for female students through a range of activities.